Imisioluwa/notetaking_app/README.md

 ###syncnotes --
 -- User can write, store and retrieve notes from firebase.

+###searchnote ---
+-- User will be able to search for notes with keyword using searchnotes <notetitle.contains.('any word in the title')>
+   or searchnotes <notecontent.contains('any word in the title')> or searchnotes <notetitle_notecontent.contains('any word in the title')>

     -------------------------------------------------------------------------------------

-    DELIVERABLES ACTIVELY WORKING ON(IN PROGRESS)
-###searchnote ---
--- User will be able to search for notes with keyword
 ###export json, csv --
 -- User will be able to export notes in json or csv file format.